Get matched with vetted scholarships and enter our

 Considered the SAT or ACT equivalent of grad school, the Graduate Record Examination (GRE) tests students on analytical writing, verbal reasoning, and quantitative reasoning.
 Not all PA schools require applicants to take the GRE, so be sure to check with the schools you’re applying to.

-Most PA programs last around 26 months, which is the equivalent of three academic years.
+Most PA programs last around 26 months.
 During this time, you can expect to receive a mix of classroom instruction and clinical rotations.
 In the classroom, you’ll study subjects such as anatomy, physiology, biochemistry, pharmacology, physical diagnosis, pathophysiology, microbiology, medical ethics, and more.
-You’ll also spend over 2,000 hours in clinical rotations operating as a part of various medical teams.
-For instance, you’ll work in fields such as family medicine, internal medicine, pediatrics, emergency medicine, and psychiatry.
+You’ll also spend 2,000 hours or more in clinical rotations operating as a part of various medical teams.
+You’ll work in fields such as family medicine, internal medicine, pediatrics, emergency medicine, and psychiatry.
 Clinical rotations give you hands-on experience treating patients using the concepts you studied in the classroom.

 After graduating from PA school, you’ll need to become certified by passing the Physician Assistant National Certifying Exam (PANCE).
 This is a five-hour exam consisting of 300 questions.
 It generally takes a few weeks to receive your PANCE results.
 If things don’t go your way the first time around, you can retake the exam.